New Mexico music: Origins

 The musical history of New Mexico goes back to pre-colonial times, but the sounds that define New Mexico music begin particularly with the ancestral Puebloans.
 Their music survived in the traditional songs of the Pueblo people with wind instruments such as the Anasazi flute, as well as the chants and drum beats of the Navajo and Apache.

-In Santa Fe de Nuevo México, the Hispanos of New Mexico brought Christian liturgical music, the violin, and the Spanish guitar, and Mexico brought with it the traditions of Mariachi, and Ranchera.
+In Santa Fe de Nuevo México, the Hispanos of New Mexico brought Christian liturgical music, the violin, and the Spanish guitar, and Mexico brought with it the traditions of mariachi and ranchera.

-After New Mexico became a territory, the people of the American frontier brought the traditions of Country and Cajun music.
+After New Mexico became a territory, the people of the American frontier brought the traditions of country and Cajun music.
 This was when the first forms of New Mexico music began to be played.
-Western was an adaption of Country and Cajun, accompanied by traditionally Mexican and Native American instruments.
+Western was an adaption of country and Cajun, accompanied by traditionally Mexican and Native American instruments.

-The sound of New Mexico music is distinguished by its bouncy and steady rhythm, while accompanied by instruments common in Pueblo music, Western, Norteño, Apache music, Country, Mariachi, and Navajo music.
+New Mexico music is distinguished by its bouncy and steady rhythm, while accompanied by instruments common in Pueblo music, Western, Norteño, Apache music, country, mariachi, and Navajo music.
 Country and western music lend their drum and/or guitar style sections, while the steadiness of the rhythm owes its origins to the music of the Apache, Navajo, and Pueblo.
-And the differing rates of that tempo comes from the three common Ranchera rhythm speeds, the polka at 2/4 (ranchera polkeada), the waltz at 3/4 (ranchera valseada), and/or the bolero at 4/4 (bolero ranchero).
+And the differing rates of that tempo comes from the three common ranchera rhythm speeds, the polka at 2/4 (ranchera polkeada), the waltz at 3/4 (ranchera valseada), and/or the bolero at 4/4 (bolero ranchero).

 After statehood, the music was sung at parties and in homes as traditional folk music, and New Mexico music grew in popularity with native New Mexicans, mostly with the Pueblo, Navajo, Apache, Neomexicanos, and the descendants of the American frontier.
 Musicians in the genre received prominent airtime on KANW, and international recognition on the syndicated Val De La O Show.
-Other Southwestern artists were prominently featured on the Val de la O Show, performing Regional Mexican, Tejano, Texas country, and Western music, which brought a more general audience to New Mexico music.